D2D Assisted Multi-antenna Coded Caching: Conclusion

 \section{Conclusion}

-A novel cache aided delivery scheme based on D2D and DL transmissions was proposed to improve the CC multicasting scheme.
-In the proposed method, the multicast beamforming of file fragments is complemented by allowing direct \ac{D2D} exchange of local cache content.
-The benefits of partial D2D offloading of multicast delivery of coded caching content were investigated.
+A novel cache-aided delivery method, {comprising orthogonal D2D and DL transmission phases}, was proposed to improve the {multiantenna CC- based content delivery}.
+In the proposed method, the DL multicasting of file fragments is complemented by allowing direct {D2D} exchange of local cache content.
+The benefits of partial D2D offloading the content were investigated.
 We showed that the benefits of using D2D transmission are two-fold.
 First, nearby users may greatly benefit from direct content exchange providing a notably increased overall delivery rate.
-Second, the partial offloading of the contents in the D2D phase decreases the DL beamforming complexity by reducing the number of variables and conditions in the beamformer optimization problem.
-Moreover, we showed that the D2D optimal subset selection imposes high computational complexity for DL multicast design, and it is a combinatorial problem and NP-hard.
-To overcome these practical limitations, we proposed an approximation for the DL achievable rate without computing actual beamformers.
-Next, based on the approximated DL rate, we provided a low complexity mode selection algorithm, which allows efficient determination of D2D opportunities even for a large number of users.
-The simulation results demonstrated that the proposed heuristic mode selection has comparable performance to the exhaustive search with significantly reduced complexity.
-Further extension is possible by considering the users' energy expenditure in the D2D mode and the energy efficiency of the BS in the DL mode.
-Similarly, further overall improvement can be achieved by allowing parallel mutually interfering transmissions within multiple D2D groups.
+Second, the partial offloading of the contents in the D2D phase decreases the DL beamforming complexity.
+This is due to the reduced number of variables and conditions in the beamformer optimization problem.

+We showed that the D2D optimal subset selection imposes high computational complexity due to the DL multicast design.
+On the other hand, it is a combinatorial problem and hence NP-hard.
+Therefore, we proposed an approximation for the DL achievable rate without computing beamformers to overcome these practical limitations.
+Next, based on the approximated DL rate, we provided a low complexity mode selection algorithm, which allows efficient determination of D2D opportunities even for many users.
+The simulation results demonstrated that the proposed heuristic mode selection performs comparably to the exhaustive search with significantly reduced complexity.
+Furthermore, further extension is possible by considering the users' energy expenditure in the D2D mode and the energy efficiency of the BS in the DL mode. {Another direction includes applying ML-based tools for cache placement and D2D/DL mode selection.
+Particularly, users' movement patterns can be predicted using past data history, which can then be used to decide on partial file delivery in D2D mode.} {Finally}, further overall improvement can be achieved by allowing parallel mutually interfering transmissions within multiple D2D groups.

 \appendices